sathvikamuktha/project-1/README.md

 ### http://localhost:3000/ ###

 ## File Structure
-- app.js: Main application file that sets up the Express server.
+- app.js : Main application file that sets up the Express server.
-- routes: Contains route modules to handle requests.
+- itemsRoutes.js : Contains route modules to handle requests.
-- controllers: Includes controller functions for each route.
+- itemsController.js : Includes controller functions for each route.
+- models/items.js : Contains data models representing items.
 - views: EJS templates that render the pages.
 - partials: Reusable components like headers and footers.
-- models: Contains data models representing items.

 **This project is developed as part of a course assignment**